godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

 ``modulate`` takes a ``Color`` value with 4 channels: red, green, blue and alpha.
 If we darken any of the first three channels it darkens the interface.
-If we lower the alpha channel our interface fades out.
+If we lower the alpha channel, our interface fades out.

 We're going to tween between two color values: from a white with an alpha of ``1``, that is to say at full opacity, to a pure white with an